mike182uk/paypal-ipn-listener/README.md

 1. ``\PayPal\Ipn\Request\Curl`` - sends the request to PayPal via Curl
 2. ``\PayPal\Ipn\Request\Socket`` - sends the request to PayPal via sockets (fsock)

-And 1 response component is provided:
+1 response component is provided:

 1. ``\PayPal\Ipn\Response\Standard`` - saves the HTTP status and body from the response from PayPal

 ###Workflow

 1. Create an instance of the request component you want to use to communicate with PayPal.
-If you want to use a custom repsonse component, instantiate this first and pass to the request components constructor.
+If you want to use a custom **repsonse** component, instantiate this first and pass to the request components constructor.
 2. Configure any properties required on the request component (set custom request properties etc.)
 3. Create an instance of the listener component and pass it the request component in its constructor.
 4. Configure any properties required on the listener component (set mode etc.)